gcrbr/HP-EliteBook-820-G3-EFI/README.md

 [Prebuilt SSDTs](https://github.com/dortania/Getting-Started-With-ACPI)

 # Notes
 The default language defined in the config is Italian.
+The macOS version used is macOS 12.6.X Monterey